Spooks series 1: Broadcast, ratings and impact

-The Spooks producers were hoping the ratings for the pilot would achieve at least six million viewers; at the time this was considered acceptable ratings by the BBC, as it would allow them to further consider Spooks' future.
-The first episode ended up with an overnight rating of 9.2 million viewers, with a 41 per cent audience share, easily winning its time slot, and nearly doubling the numbers of ITV1's Helen West, which was viewed by 4.8 million at the same slot.
-The second episode dropped to 7.8 million, but was still the most seen series in the timeslot.
-Although the series won its timeslot again in the third episode, "One Last Dance" faced competition from The Kumars at No. 42 on BBC Two, and was down to seven million.
-The different timeslot for episode four meant that it dipped below six million; however, ratings recovered to over seven million by the series finale.
+The Spooks producers were hoping the ratings for the pilot would achieve at least six million viewers; at the time this was considered acceptable by the BBC, as it would allow them to further consider Spooks' future.
+The first episode ended up with an overnight rating of 9.2 million viewers, with a 41 per cent audience share, easily winning its time slot, and nearly double the numbers of ITV1's Helen West in the same slot.
+The second episode dropped to 7.8 million, but was still the most viewed series in the timeslot.
+Although the series won its timeslot again in the third episode, "One Last Dance" faced competition from The Kumars at No. 42 on BBC Two, and dropped to seven million.
+The different timeslot for episode four meant that it dipped below six million; however, ratings recovered to over seven million by the finale.
 With consolidated figures factored in, the first series was seen by an average of 7.49 million viewers.
-After two episodes aired, the BBC began considering renewing the show for a longer second series as it had proved popular among the key demographics of viewers aged 16 to 34 years.
+After two episodes aired, the BBC began considering renewing the show for a longer second series as it had proved popular among the key demographics of viewers aged 16 to 34.
 The renewal was officially announced by the BBC's Head of Drama Commissioning Jane Tranter in December 2002.

-Within the fortnight of the show's launch, MI5 noted a surge in a number of applications to the organisation as a result of the series.
-Out of the 10,000-plus applications per week to MI5's website, more than 2,500 people applied following the end of a Spooks episode, while before the episodes broadcast, only a handful of new applications were entered.
-MI5 welcomed the show's impact on the public, despite the officers' views that Spooks was "unrealistic and far-fetched", and could give viewers a false impression of how the organisation operates.
+Within the fortnight of launch, MI5 noted a surge in a number of applications to the organisation.
+Out of the 10,000-plus applications per week to MI5's website, more than 2,500 people applied following the end of a Spooks episode, while before the episodes broadcast, only a handful of new applications were received.
+MI5 welcomed the show's impact, despite its officers' views that Spooks was "unrealistic and far-fetched", and could give viewers a false impression of how the organisation operates.